(photo by Mark Luinenburg)

 We’re spending Thanksgiving with friends this year, and our family is doing the stuffing and bread for a table for 25.
 Sounds like a job for a household where they bake bread twice a day anyway…

 I’m making the stuffing from basic boules, ball-shaped breads as above.
 You can use any lean dough you like, including whole-grain dough from the new book.
-Tomorrow I’ll be using the Peasant Bread from our first book, which is basically the white-flour Master Recipe, swapping out 1 cup of whole-grain rye for 1 cup of all-purpose flour.
+Tomorrow I’ll be using the Peasant Bread from my first book, which is basically the white-flour Master Recipe, swapping out 1 cup of whole-grain rye for 1 cup of all-purpose flour.

 Breads for the table are going to be a mix of seeded and unseeded rye breads, very rustic, maybe Anadama bread from the new book.
 All we’ll need is the belt-buckles on our hats.

 Two other Thanksgiving recipes from the “library” are:

 OK, let’s make some stuffing…The great thing about making bread for stuffing: you don’t have to care how it looks, or how the crust sets.
 I happened to do my boules with steam in the oven, but you don’t have to and I can’t much tell the difference in the stuffing when I don’t.
 One other thing… a lot of recipes tell you to dry the bread by slicing and putting it into the oven for a while.
 That’s laborious so I don’t do it.
 Just be sure to bake your breads fully, and the moisture that remains is about right for the liquid proportion in this recipe.
 Likewise, the bread can be stale by a day or two, but it doesn’t have to.
 I’ve made this with fresh bread; using the stale stuff is a nice convenience though.